-Perhaps, if we were to ask Google, Pinterest, Quora and other search platforms about the questions they are often asked about hair, we would get the most interesting insight into what people want to know.
+Perhaps, if we were to ask Google, Pinterest, Quora and other search platforms about the questions they often ask about hair, we would get the most exciting insight into what people want to know.

 From questions like ‘How often should I wash my hair?’ and ‘How do I know my curl type?’ to ‘What is hair porosity?’ and ‘How long does hair colour last before fading?’, the list is endless.

 So, to get to the root of hair issues, we’ll be answering some of the most commonly asked questions that people have about hair.
 Let’s consider some of them: